Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

     The entire internet.

     only 1% is my actual doing. this config is the result of many other config fixes and tips.
     I just combined them into a working config.

     this is designed for the i5 variant.

     (I rebuilt the config manually with the same settings so it wouldn't be corrupt)

-    Below is a link to my configuation

-    if anyone wants to make this config better for everyone let me know your fixes and ill include them and give you    credit :)
+    if anyone wants to make this config better for everyone let me know your fixes and ill include them and I will give you credit :)